What is mutual assistance?

 - The restraining of dealings in property or freezing of assets that may be forfeited or confiscated or that may be needed to satisfy a pecuniary penalty imposed.

-When will a request for Mutual Assistance be refused by the Attorney-General?
+When will an MLA request be refused by the Attorney-General?

 The Commonwealth Attorney-General can refuse a request on the grounds listed in section 8 of the Mutual Assistance in Criminal Matters Act 1987 which include: